the-programmers-hangout/website/src/content/site/bots.md

-# Passive bots
+## Passive bots

-These are bots you will see in the server but you will not need to interact with them.
+Below are the bots you will see in the server but you will not need to interact with them.
 They automatically do their job!

 ## EmbedBot